TechnicalParadox/GeminiProjectAssistant/readme.md

 1. Ensure you have installed the necessary dependencies.
 2. Download the zip and extract files to the directory you wish to install in.
 3. Open installation directory.
 4. Create config.json to your specifications according to config.json-template.
+(Optional) This can be generated inside the application.
 5. Create your .env file according to the .env-template.
+(Optional) This can be generated inside the application.
 6. Open terminal in the installation directory.
 7. Run `pip install -r requirements.txt`
 8. Run `python3 ./project_assistant_v1.1.py`